d-sparks/exacto/README.md

 [License](text/license.txt)

-When I wrote this, I was a hobbiest programmer.
-See the [dev branch](https://github.com/d-sparks/exacto/tree/dev) for how I am approaching further development on Exacto.
+When I wrote 0.e, I was a hobbiest programmer.
+See [Dev](https://github.com/d-sparks/exacto/pull/1) for how I am approaching further development on Exacto.